- For Staff

 There are several models being developed and used in ACD for global chemistry modeling.

 CAM-Chem and the Whole-Atmosphere Community Climate Model (WACCM) are versions of the NCAR Community Earth System Model that couple the Community Atmosphere Model with chemistry based on MOZART.
-There are two versions of CAM-Chem, one with fully coupled chemistry and climate, and one that reads analyzed meteorological fields (GEOS-5).
-WACCM has a model top that extends to ~140 km and includes a stratospheric chemical mechanism.
+Both CAM-Chem and WACCM can operate in two modes; 'free-running' with fully coupled chemistry and climate, or with dynamics contrained to analyzed meteorological fields (e.g., GEOS-5 or MERRA).
+WACCM has a model top that extends to ~140 km and includes a stratospheric/mesospheric chemical mechanism with both neutral and ionized constituents.
 WACCM is particularly suited for studies from the upper troposphere through the mesosphere.

 The Model for OZone and Related chemical Tracers (MOZART) is a global 3-D chemical transport model, driven by offline meteorological fields, that has been developed at NCAR, the Max-Planck-Institute for Meteorology, and NOAA/GFDL.
 MOZART-4 is suitable for tropospheric chemistry studies, however it is no longer being developed or supported and is superseded by CAM-chem.

 The Global Chemistry Modeling group participates in numerous model assessments and model intercomparison projects: